John Prine: Death

 On March 19, 2020, amid the COVID-19 pandemic in the United States, Prine's wife Fiona revealed that she had tested positive for SARS-CoV-2 and had been quarantined in their home apart from him.
 He was hospitalized on March 26 after experiencing COVID-19 symptoms.
 On March 30, Fiona tweeted that she had recovered and that John was in stable condition but not improving.
 Prine died on April 7, 2020, of complications caused by COVID-19 at the age of 73.

-In accordance with Prine's wishes as expressed in his song "Paradise", half of his ashes were spread in Kentucky's Green River.
-The other half were buried next to his parents in Chicago.
+In accordance with Prine's lyrical wishes, expressed in his song "Paradise", some of his ashes were spread in Kentucky's Green River.
+Additional ashes were buried next to his parents in Chicago.

 Influence

 Prine is widely regarded as one of the most influential songwriters of his generation.
 He has been referred to as "the Mark Twain of songwriting".

+Bob Dylan named Prine one of his favorite songwriters in 2009.
+He remarked, "Prine's stuff is pure Proustian existentialism.
+Midwestern mindtrips to the nth degree.
+And he writes beautiful songs.
+All that stuff about 'Sam Stone', the soldier junkie daddy, and 'Donald and Lydia', where people make love from ten miles away.
+Nobody but Prine could write like that."

 Johnny Cash, in his autobiography Cash, wrote, "I don't listen to music much at the farm, unless I'm going into songwriting mode and looking for inspiration.
 Then I'll put on something by the writers I've admired and used for years—Rodney Crowell, John Prine, Guy Clark, and the late Steve Goodman are my Big Four ..."

 Roger Waters, when asked by Word Magazine in 2008 if he heard Pink Floyd's influence in newer British bands such as Radiohead, replied, "I don't really listen to Radiohead.
 I listened to the albums and they just didn't move me in the way, say, John Prine does.
 His is just extraordinarily eloquent music—and he lives on that plane with Neil [Young] and [John] Lennon."
 He later named Prine as among the five most important songwriters.

 Prine's influence is seen in the work of younger artists, whom he often mentored, including Jason Isbell, Amanda Shires, Brandi Carlile, Sturgill Simpson, Kacey Musgraves, Margo Price, Tyler Childers, and Robin Pecknold.